Biden and Trump are dominating Super Tuesday races and moving closer to a November rematch

 Biden has his own problems, including low approval ratings and polls suggesting that many Americans, even a majority of Democrats, don't want to see the 81-year-old running again.
 The president's easy Michigan primary win last week was spoiled slightly by an "uncommitted" campaign organized by activists who disapprove of the president's handling of Israel's war in Gaza.

-Allies of the “uncommitted” vote are pushing similar protest votes elsewhere, including Minnesota.
-The state has a significant population of Muslims, including in its Somali American community.
+Allies of the “uncommitted” movement pushed similar protest votes elsewhere, including Minnesota, which has a significant population of Muslims, including in its Somali American community.
+There, “uncommitted” garnered at least 38,000 votes Tuesday.

-In Massachusetts, 29-year-old Aliza Hoover explained her “no preference” vote as a principled opposition to Biden's approach to Israel but said it does not necessarily reflect how she will vote in November.

-“I think a vote of no preference right now is a statement to make yourself a single-issue voter, and at the moment the fact that my tax dollars are funding a genocide does make me a single-issue voter,” Hoover said.
+“Joe Biden has not done enough to earn my vote and not done enough to stop the war, stop the massacre,” said Sarah Alfaham of the Minneapolis suburb of Bloomington.

 Biden also is the oldest president ever and Republicans key on any verbal slip he makes.
 His aides insist that skeptical voters will come around once it is clear that either Trump or Biden will be elected again in November.
 Trump is now the same age Biden was during the 2020 campaign, and he has exacerbated questions about his own fitness with recent flubs, such as mistakenly suggesting he was running against Barack Obama, who left the White House in 2017.